 • If possible, go to an RV show and check out all the models, talk to the sales staff and attend some of the information seminars that may be available.

 • Try before you buy an rv.
 Renting an RV of the type you’re considering for a weekend is a very good idea.
 The cost will be considerably higher than renting a car, but you’ll learn a lot.
 There are several companies that specialize in rv rentals: Camping World, Cruise America and El Monte RV are the ones I see most often on the road.
 I talked to several of the folks who rented from Cruise America and El Monte - they were all satisfied with the service and performance of their particular RV.

-There's a new company, RV Share, that's definitely worth checking out.
+The longest established sharing site, RV Share, is definitely worth checking out.
 If I understand it correctly, they act as a clearinghouse to bring together RV owners who wish to defray the cost of owning one, with wannabe RVers, who would love to rent one.
 Here's a great article they've shared, How To Get The Best Deal On An RV Rental Near You.

 Here are some good things to keep in mind if you decide to rent an RV:

 - Some rv rental companies do not allow pets; if they do there is an additional, non-refundable fee.